esteemayo/ecommerce-store-api/README.md

 ## Payment Gateway

 This application uses Stripe for payment processing.
 The <mark>STRIPE_SECRET_KEY</mark> environment variable is used to secure the payment process.

+## Email Notification

+This application uses Nodemailer for email notifications.
+The application sends emails to users when they request to reset their passwords.